Panzerschrek/U-00DC-Sprache/README.md

 ⁶ - Memory safety was added in new versions of the language.
 ⁷ - There are generally no references, there are `inout` function parameters, but they require specifying `&` for parameter passing.
 ⁸ - Swift has `throw` keyword, `throws` function specifier and `catch` statement, but there is no unexpected control flow, since each possible error value must be explicitly handled or passed further.
 So, what it does is more likely a second function return channel rather than proper exceptions.
+⁹ - operator = only creates shallow copy, just like in C.
+¹⁰ - async functions are now in development.

 ⁰¹²³⁴⁵⁶⁷⁸⁹